written by Charyn Pfeuffer | featured photo courtesy of Salish Lodge & Spa

 Sample a five-tasting flight, including old world varietals roussanne, viognier and petit verdot, for $10 at Eleven Winery Tasting Room.
 The winery is located 5 miles from the ferry and open on weekends.

 287 Winslow Way E

 Sure, Bainbridge Island Museum of Art may be a small-town museum, but it strikes the perfect balance of local well-known and lesser-known contemporary artists.
 The best part?
 Its exhibits rival nearby urban galleries and admission is free.

 550 Winslow Way E

 Located a short walk from the ferry, The Eagle Harbor Inn has five, small but luxurious rooms and three townhomes.
-It’s far enough away from the main drag of downtown Winslow to feel like a legitimate waterfront retreat.
+It’s far enough away from the main drag of Downtown Bainbridge to feel like a legitimate waterfront retreat.

 291 Madison Ave.
 S